yakir12/autotracker-deluxe/README.md

 **Important:** There is no record of which method you used and you could (in theory) change the track point between different rolls of the same beetle.
 If you do this, make a note of it (assuming it matters to you).

 #### OpenCV Tracking backend
 The actual tracking component is handled by OpenCV.
 OpenCV has a number of built-in object trackers which may work better in different scenarios.
 Given the relative simplicity of the visual task, I'm not sure how much modifying the tracker will help.
-You may be able to speed up your trackin gthough.
+You may be able to speed up your tracking though.

 Some information on the different options can be found [here](https://broutonlab.com/blog/opencv-object-tracking/).